mesibo/python/README.md

 ### Supported Platforms
 Mesibo Python Package supports the following platforms.

-- CentOS / RedHat 7.x or above
+- RedHat 7.x or above (also, Rocky Linux, CentOS)
 - Debian / Ubuntu
 - Mac OS - both x86_64 and arm64 (M1) versions
+- Microsoft Windows 10 and above (64-bit)
-- Raspberry Pi 3 and 4
+- Raspberry Pi 3 and 4 (64-bit)

+Note that, Mesibo is no longer supporting or offering 32-bit versions.

 ## Example
 Below are some examples of typical usage.
 For more examples, see the [examples](https://github.com/mesibo/python/tree/master/examples) directory on the GitHub repo.